TheStigh/MMM-VoiceCommander/VCM README.md

 ## Any module and custom commands added by request

-* Simply post your reqest in the MMM-VoiceCommander topic.
+* Simply post your request in the MMM-VoiceCommander topic.
 * Name the module and the custom command you would like.

+## Troubleshooting issues with MotionDetection

+Accessing your (web)cam requires to have the client run on localhost or a HTTPS host.
+This is due to new requirements in Chrome for getUserMedia.
+The default value in your MagicMirror config.js is already localhost so most users shouldn't be affected.